johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 #### Maki icons

-The __`maki`__ field is designed to make it easy to add icons to POIs using the [Maki icon project](https://labs.mapbox.com/maki-icons/), or with other icons that follow the same naming scheme.
+The __`maki`__ field is designed to make it easier to add icons to POIs using the [Maki icon project](https://labs.mapbox.com/maki-icons/), or with other icons that follow the same naming scheme.

-Not all Maki icons are used, and different types of related POIs will sometimes have the same __`maki`__ value (eg universities and colleges, or art supply shops and art galleries).
-Nameless POIs will have never have a maki value of marker (the generic default).
+Not all Maki icons are used, and different types of related POIs will sometimes have the same __`maki`__ value (for example universities and colleges, or art supply shops and art galleries).
+Nameless POIs will have never have a Maki value of marker (the generic default).
 The possible values for the __`maki`__ field are listed below.

 ```
 null